eerdil/Autoencoders/README.md

-# autoencoder
+# autoencoders
-a simple autoencoder implementation on MNIST dataset
+Autoencoders implementation with convolutional layers in Tensorflow